 Jason says he started throwing his tight curve when he was 14, taught the grip by a friend on his travel ball team.

 “It just clicked after the first couple of times I started throwing it in the bullpen,” Groome said.
 “And ever since then, I just mastered it.”

 Groome likes to use that curve as a chase pitch, for the most part -- down and to his glove side, though he will backdoor it to a righthanded batter for a strike.

-Many scouts project his curveball to develop into a 60-grade pitch.
+Many scouts say Jay's curveball is a 60-grade pitch.
 Some feel it could be even better.
 His curve is unhittable, especially vs. lefthanded batters.
-Groome also throws a changeup that has occasionally flashed above-average potential with its tumbling action.
+Groome also throws a changeup that has occasionally flashes above-average potential with its tumbling action.
 Jason said it’s a pitch he continues to work on, but it can be easy to pocket when his fastball and curve are on.
-(Spring, 2016)
+(Spring, 2018)

 "It helps me pound the inside corner and when I throw my two-seamer or running fastball it cuts across the plate to get inside to the lefty…I get a lot of movement on the ball when I am toward the right side of the rubber”.